AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions

-\paragraph{Instruction Length and Vocabulary Statistics.} To analyze the complexity and diversity of the instructions, we examine the distributions of instruction length and vocabulary usage across the dataset.
-As shown in Fig.~\ref{fig:data_analysis} (d), instruction lengths span a wide range, with a peak around 100 words.
+\paragraph{Instruction Length and Vocabulary Statistics.} As shown in Fig.~\ref{fig:data_analysis} (d), instruction lengths span a wide range, with a peak around 100 words.
 The dataset includes both concise instructions with compact structures and longer instructions that provide detailed descriptions of intermediate operations, reflecting the coexistence of different information densities and narrative granularities.
-In addition, AirNav exhibits a vocabulary size of 20.7k, which is significantly larger than that of existing UAV VLN datasets, indicating higher linguistic diversity and reduced repetition in instruction expressions.
-A word cloud analysis further shows that directional and action-related terms such as ``forward'', ``move'', ``left'', and ``right'' appear frequently, highlighting the strong reliance of the instruction language on spatial relations and motion semantics.
+In addition, AirNav exhibits a vocabulary size of 20.3k, which is significantly larger than that of existing UAV VLN datasets, indicating higher linguistic diversity and reduced repetition in instruction expressions.

 \paragraph{Persona-conditioned Instruction Characteristics.}